ORNL/developer.ornl.gov/README.md

 # ORNL Developer Blog

-This blog is a place for ORNL developers to publish short technical articles related to software development and use activities at the lab.
+This blog is a place for developers to publish short technical articles related to software development and use activities at ORNL.

 It *is not* a replacement for scholarly articles, which should be considered when you are publishing performance data,